less/less-docs/content/functions/misc-functions.md

   .m(1); // OK
 }
 ```
-However Less will throw a error if it detects a *potential* conflict between multiple mixin definitions using `default()`:
+However LESS will throw a error if it detects a *potential* conflict between multiple mixin definitions using `default()`:

 ```less
 div {